Varrkan82/Arma3-MODs-Updater-Downloader/README.md

 # a3upddownmod
-# BASH Script for ArmA 3 MODs updating/downloading for Linux Servers
+# BASH Script for Arma 3 MODs updating/downloading for Linux Servers

 This script is a full interactive.
 The complete automatic start is planing but not implemented yet.